Hariharnath-Paduchuru/Monitor_TempHumidity_in_NodeRED_Dashboard_NodeMCU/README.md

-# Monitor_TempHumidity_in_NodeRED_Dashboard_NodeMCU
-Monitor Temperature and Humidity in NodeRED UI Dashboard using DHT11 with NodeMCU
+# Monitor Temperature and Humidity in NodeRED UI Dashboard using DHT11 with NodeMCU

 ## Flow diagram of the Project